Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

 \subsection{ILP Problems with a Bounded Co-dimension}

 In this subsection, we consider ILP problems in the form \ref{standard_form}.
-Since in our definition $k = \rank(A)$, it is essential to call the parameter $k$ as the \emph{co-dimension of $\PC$.}

-We are interested in the complexity bounds for bounded values of $k$.
+Since in our definition $k = \rank(A)$, it is essential to call the parameter $k$ as the \emph{co-dimension of $\PC$.} We are interested in the complexity bounds for bounded values of $k$.
 Let us survey some remarkable results.
-The following result, due to Gribanov et al. \cite[see Theorem~8 and Corollary~9]{OnCanonicalProblems_Grib}, gives a parameterization by $k$ and $\Delta := \Delta(A)$. \begin{theorem}[Gribanov et al. \cite{OnCanonicalProblems_Grib}] Assume that some $k \times k$ non-degenerate sub-matrix $B$ of $A$ is given and $\eta = \Delta/|\det(B)|$.
-Then, the problem \ref{OptProb} can be solved by an algorithm with the arithmetic complexity bound where $\Delta_{\gcd} := \Delta_{\gcd}(A)$. \end{theorem}
+The following result, due to Gribanov et al. \cite[see Theorem~8 and Corollary~9]{OnCanonicalProblems_Grib}, gives a parameterization by $k$ and $\Delta$. \begin{theorem}[Gribanov et al. \cite{OnCanonicalProblems_Grib}] Assume that some $k \times k$ non-degenerate sub-matrix $B$ of $A$ is given and $\eta = \Delta/\abs{\det(B)}$.
+Then, the problem \ref{OptProb} can be solved by an algorithm with the arithmetic complexity bound